 Making such a mistake could easily result in criminal charges against the distracted driver.
 Worse, it could cost someone their life.

-Using devices such as mounted cameras inside of cars and EEG brain activity monitoring, the study measured a series of subjects as they drove and sometimes attempted to use the aforementioned types of hands-free technology.
+Using devices such as mounted cameras inside of cars and EEG brain activity monitoring, the study measured a series of subjects as they drove and sometimes attempted to use hands-free technology.

 They found that activities such as having a conversation and listening to loud music were a minimal distraction.
 But, talking on a cell phone created even slower response times.
 Using features such as voice-activated email and voice-to-text required so much focus that drivers were even more distracted than during a typical hand-held cell phone conversation.